What's Better for Beginners,

 *Trisets are three exercises back-to-back.

 The first few times you workout, you're laying a foundation.
 The techniques, habits and methods you learn, will likely stay with you for years.
-Learn something the wrong way and it can be very difficult to break the habit.
+Learn something the wrong way and it can be challenging to break the habit.

 If you wait until you're more advanced to learn proper form, the combination of accumulated bad habits and heavier weights can easily cause permanent injury.

 There's another, more practical reason to stick with straight sets the first few months.
 According to researchers at Louisiana State University in Baton Rouge, straight sets are more effective for beginners.